taishi-i/awesome-ChatGPT-repositories/README.md

  * [supermemory](https://github.com/dhravya/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.
  * [OpenCharacters](https://github.com/josephrocca/opencharacters) - Simple little web interface for creating characters and chatting with them.
 It's basically a single HTML file - no server.
 Share characters using a link (character data is stored within the URL itself).
 All chat data is stored in your browser using IndexedDB.
 Currently supports OpenAI APIs and ~any Hugging Face model.
  * [py-gpt](https://github.com/szczyglis-dev/py-gpt) - Desktop AI Assistant powered by GPT-4, GPT-4 Vision, GPT-3.5, DALL-E 3, Langchain, Llama-index, chat, vision, image generation and analysis, autonomous agents, code and command execution, file upload and download, speech synthesis and recognition, web access, memory, context storage, prompt presets, plugins, assistants & more.
 Linux, Windows, Mac.
+ * [chatgpt-to-notion](https://github.com/l-a-r-t/chatgpt-to-notion) - ChatGPT to Notion brings the cleverness of ChatGPT right into your Notion workspace!

 ## CLIs